Search by name, year or event

 1717 - Townshend is dismissed from the government by George, causing Walpole to resign

-1719 - Defoe publishes Robinson Crusoe
+1719 - Daniel Defoe publishes Robinson Crusoe

 1721 - Sir Robert Walpole returns to government as First Lord of the Treasury where he remains in office until 1742.
 He is effectively the first Prime Minister.